Science Explains Why Introverts Have a Love-Hate Relationship With Socializing

 Well, research can finally explain why I both love and hate being social.
 A University of Helsinki study published in 2016 found that acting “extroverted” initially makes us feel happy, but it leads to mental depletion and fatigue just a few hours later.

 The researchers performed a small, 12-day study that tracked how people felt in terms of personality, mood, stress, and fatigue.
-They asked college students to record how happy and content they felt in the moment after they did certain things, like socialize.
+They asked college students to record how happy they felt in the moment after they did certain things, like socialize.
 They also recorded how tired and stressed they felt in certain moments.

 As I said, the researchers found a connection between happiness and extroversion.
 (They also found a connection between happiness and acting in a conscientious way — such as being altruistic or kind — but that’s not what I’m going to discuss in this article.)
-The people who engaged in extroverted behavior (regardless of whether they described themselves as an introvert or an extrovert) felt happier afterward.
+The people who engaged in “extroverted” behavior (regardless of whether they described themselves as an introvert or extrovert) felt happier afterward.
 This might look like making small talk with a cashier or texting a friend.

-Nevertheless, there are some very real (and scientifically proven) differences between introverts and extroverts.
-The study did not look at whether different kinds of social interaction made the introverts feel more tired.
-Knowing what we know about introverts, I’m willing to bet that the introverts felt more drained by certain things like networking or lots of small talk.
+These results surprised me, because they go against the idea that extroverts are energized by socializing.
+Turns out, everyone gets tired (eventually) from socializing, even extroverts.
+What the study did not look at was whether different kinds of social interaction made the introverts feel more tired than the extroverts.
+Knowing what we know about introverts, I’m willing to bet the introverts felt more drained by certain things like networking or lots of small talk.
+After all, there are some very real differences between introverts and extroverts (such as why introverts love solitude, which you can read about here).

 Why Is Socializing So Tiring?

-I enjoy being with my friends, but I also need a break from them after spending some time together — even if we have fun and enjoy each other’s company.
+I enjoy being with my friends, but I also need a break from them after spending some time together, even if we have fun and enjoy each other’s company.

 I Changed How I Socialize

-After discovering this study and reflecting on its findings, I’ve made a few changes to how I socialize.
+After discovering this study and reflecting on its findings, I’ve made a few changes to how I socialize:

 1. Limit socializing to two hours or less at a time.